 Compensation Committee.
-The Compensation Committee of the Board of Directors, or the Compensation Committee, met eight (8) times during fiscal 2020.
-This committee currently has three (3) members, Cynthia L. Schwalm (Chair), Glenn P. Muir and Seth A. Rudnick.
-The Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include reviewing and approving, or recommending that our Board of Directors approve, the compensation of our executive officers, reviewing and recommending to our Board of Directors the compensation of our directors, reviewing and recommending to our Board of Directors the terms of any compensatory agreements with our executive officers, administering our stock and equity incentive plans, reviewing and approving, or making recommendations to our Board of Directors with respect to, incentive compensation and equity plans, and reviewing all overall compensation policies and practices.
-The Compensation Committee also administers our 2017 Employee, Director and Consultant Equity Plan and our 2021 Inducement Equity Incentive Plan.
-The Compensation Committee is responsible for the determination of the compensation of our chief executive officer and conducts its decision making process with respect to that issue without the chief executive officer present.
-Our Board of Directors has determined that Ms. Schwalm, Mr. Muir and Dr. Rudnick are "independent" in accordance with Nasdaq rules and regulations.
+The Compensation Committee of the Board of Directors, or the Compensation Committee, met seven (7) times during fiscal 2021.
+This committee currently has three (3) members, Cynthia L. Flowers (Chair), Glenn P. Muir and Alicia Secor.
+During the fiscal year ended December 31, 2021, and until his resignation from the Board of Directors on October 13, 2021, Dr. Seth A. Rudnick was also a member of the Compensation Committee.
+The Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include reviewing and approving, or recommending that our Board of Directors approve, the compensation of our executive officers, reviewing and recommending to our Board of Directors the terms of any compensatory agreements with our executive officers, administering our stock and equity incentive plans, reviewing and approving, or making recommendations to our Board of Directors with respect to, incentive compensation and equity plans, and reviewing all overall compensation policies and practices.
+The Compensation Committee also administers our 2017 Employee, Director and Consultant Equity Plan and our Amended and Restated 2021 Inducement Equity Incentive Plan.
+The Compensation Committee is responsible for the determination of the compensation of our chief executive officer and conducts its decision-making process with respect to that issue without the chief executive officer present.
+Our Board of Directors has determined that Ms. Flowers, Mr. Muir, and Ms. Secor are "independent" in accordance with Nasdaq rules and regulations.